mikesir87/helm-charts/charts/compose-deployer/README.md

 In Kubernetes, all network communication goes through a `Service`, including pod-to-pod.
 The Compose spec was originally designed for local Docker Compose and Swarm environments, where ports used by container-to-container communications didn't need to be explicitly defined.
 A proposal has been made to add support to the spec ([follow along here](https://github.com/compose-spec/compose-spec/issues/117)).
 In the meantime, we are adding support (and defaulting) a third option for `ports.mode`.

+In addition, the `published` option is optional and will default to the `target` when not specified.
+The `target` property is required.

 ```yaml
 ports:
   - target: 80